Polaroid Corporation: Founding and success

-When Kodak announced instant film cameras in 1976, Polaroid announced they were suing them, accusing Kodak of having stolen its patented instant photography process.
+When Kodak announced instant film cameras in 1976, Polaroid announced it was suing them, accusing Kodak of having stolen its patented instant photography process.
 In the two years that followed the lawsuit, total sales of instant cameras climbed from 7.4 million cameras in 1976 to 10.3 million in 1977 and 14.3 million in 1978.
 The suit in federal court lasted 10 years.
 Polaroid asked for $12 billion for infringements of its patents by Kodak.
 The court ruled in favor of Polaroid and ordered Kodak to cease instant picture production, plus pay Polaroid $909.5 million of the $12 billion it had asked for.

 Decline

 In 1977, Land introduced the Polaroid Instant Home Movie camera named Polavision, based on the Dufaycolor process.
 However, the product arrived on the market when videotape-based systems were rapidly gaining popularity.
 Thus it failed to sell well in retail stores and has been described as the swan song for Polaroid.
 After four decades as chairman, Edwin Land was coerced into resigning and leaving the corporation he had founded.
 He died in 1991.
 The Polavision debacle eventually caused the company to write off $89 million, including most of the manufactured products.
 The underlying technology of Polavision was later improved for use in the Polachrome instant slide film system.

 William J. McCune Jr was appointed chief executive officer in 1980.
 He joined the company in 1939, two years after its founding.
-He led the company until end 1985 when I. M. Booth, 54, was appointed as Polaroid’s chief executive, McCune remained chairman.
+He led the company until late 1985 when I. M. Booth, 54, was appointed as Polaroid’s chief executive, McCune remained chairman.